bherard/energyrecorder/README.md

 Container mais be started with following parameters:
 - -proxy: When stating, container download some additional config files.
 If container can't connect internet directly define proxy to use with this flag.
-- -nofinflux: Embed InfluxDB server is not configured nor started with API. (if set, you have to manulaly configure API DB Conenction parameters).
+- -nofinflux: Embeded InfluxDB server is not configured nor started with API. (if set it, you have to manualy configure API DB Connection parameters in `webapp-settings.yaml` (see **VOLUME MOUNT** below ).
 - -admin-user USER: Influx DB admin user name (all privileges).
 - -admin-password PASS: Password for admin user.
 - -readonly-username USER: Influx DB user name with read on privileges.